|Nutritional Guidelines (per serving)|

 Edamame are green soybeans.
 Salt-boiled edamame in pods are eaten by squeezing beans out of pods with fingers.
 It's a great appetizer to serve with beer.
 If you have salt-boiled and frozen edamame, just thaw them in the fridge.

-- 1 lb fresh edamame (in pods, or frozen edamame in pods)
+- 1 pound fresh edamame (in pods, or frozen edamame in pods)

-- 2 tbsp salt (and more to taste)
+- 2 tablespoons salt (and more to taste)